ariady-putra/DApp360-EMURGO-Plutus/AriadyPutra/README.md

 ### At the Primary Marketplace

-Here, the main interactions are between game devs / publishers and the users (customers).
 The platform gets a percentage cut from each sale and is able to process refunds (TODO: On-chain?
 Off-chain?
 Possible?), if any.

 #### Mint NFTs (GamePass Tokens)